Benny-/Yahoo-ticker-symbol-downloader/README.rst

 and currency.
 The ticker symbol, company name and exchange are saved.
 The category the symbol belongs to is only stored for stock symbols.

 It gets its data from `http://finance.yahoo.com/lookup/`_.
+Please note: it is not possible to get all the symbols due to limitations set by Yahoo.
+About 75%-90% of all symbols are gathered using this script depending on type.

 Installation
 ---------------------